 The 7700PTX Universal Protocol Translator module provides an interface between third-party and Evertz equipment.
 The 7700PTX communicates with third-party equipment either via one of four serial ports or via a built in Ethernet port.
 These ports can provide bi-directional protocol support.
-The 7700PTX is equipped with 20 general purpose inputs and 8 general purpose outputs that can be used for the purposes of alarming or tally.
-A single LTC port will allow the 7700PTX to connect to external time of day references.
+The 7700PTX is equipped with 20 general purpose inputs that can be used for the purposes of alarming or tally.